 Kits and Assembled Products

-Kits and bundles let you group items together available for sale.
+With kits and bundles let you group items together available for sale.
 The pick routing and quality control make sure you pick them efficiently and ship them accurately

 Case packs let you order and sell in common units or combinations of SKUs and quantities.
 Assembled products are groups of products pre-assembled in anticipation of sales as product groups.